Spherical Kernel for Efficient Graph Convolution on 3D Point Clouds: Experiments

 Following our preliminary work for $\Psi$-CNN \cite{lei2019octree}, we boost performance of the classification network by applying max pooling to the intermediate layers, i.e. Encoder1, Encoder2, Encoder3.
 We concatenate these max-pooled features to the global feature representation in Encoder4 to form a more effective representation.
 This results in features with $832=64+128+128+512$ channels for the classifier.
 We use weight decay of $10^{-5}$ in the end-to-end network training, where 0.5 dropout~\cite{srivastava2014dropout} is also applied to the fully connected layers of the classifier to alleviate overfitting.

 Table~\ref{tab:classify} benchmarks the performance of our technique that is abbreviated as SPH3D-GCN.
-All the tabulated techniques uses $xyz$ coordinates as the raw input features.
-We also report the training and inference time of PointNet\footnote{\href{https://github.com/charlesq34/pointnet}{https://github.com/charlesq34/pointnet.}}, PointNet++\footnote{\href{https://github.com/charlesq34/pointnet2}{https://github.com/charlesq34/pointnet2.}}, $\Psi$-CNN and SPH3D-GCN on our local Titan Xp GPU.
-The timings for PointCNN are taken from \cite{li2018pointcnn}, which are based on a more powerful Tesla P100 GPU.
-Titan Xp and Tesla P100 performance can be compared using \cite{titanxp_teslap100_theory,titanxp_teslap100_run}.
-As shown in the Table, SPH3D-GCN and $\Psi$-CNN - our preliminary work - achieve very competitive results.
+All the tabulated techniques uses $xyz$ coordinates as the raw input features. {We also report the training and inference time of PointNet\footnote{\href{https://github.com/charlesq34/pointnet}{https://github.com/charlesq34/pointnet.}}, PointNet++\footnote{\href{https://github.com/charlesq34/pointnet2}{https://github.com/charlesq34/pointnet2.}}, DGCNN\footnote{https://github.com/WangYueFt/dgcnn/tree/master/tensorflow.}, $\Psi$-CNN and SPH3D-GCN on our local Titan Xp GPU.} The timings for PointCNN are taken from \cite{li2018pointcnn}, which are based on a more powerful Tesla P100 GPU.
+Titan Xp and Tesla P100 performance can be compared using \cite{titanxp_teslap100_theory,titanxp_teslap100_run}. { These timings are computed by dividing per batch inference time for each network with the used batch size, where optimized batch sizes reported in the original works are employed.} As shown in the Table, SPH3D-GCN and $\Psi$-CNN - our preliminary work - achieve very competitive results.
 Comparing the computational and memory advantage of SPH3D-GCN over $\Psi$-CNN, for 10K input points, SPH3D-GCN requires much less parameters (0.78M vs. 3.0M) and performs much faster (18.1/8.4ms vs. 84.3/34.1ms).
 We also report the performance of SPH3D-GCN for $2,048$ points, where the training/inference time becomes comparable to PointNet++, but performance does not deteriorates much.
 It is worth mentioning that, relative to PointCNN, the slightly higher number of parameters for our technique results from the classifier.
 In fact, our parameter size for learning the global feature representation is 0.2M, which is much less than the 0.5M for the PointCNN.